hzhu007/ucr-cs100/textbook/assignment-help/function-pointer/README.md

 Basically a [function pointer](http://en.wikipedia.org/wiki/Function_pointer) is still a kind of pointer.
 It is similar to the pointers we are already familiar with just like `int *ptr_int` and `char *ptr_c`.
 But instead of referring to data values, a function pointer points to a piece of executable code within memory, aka a function.
 While our program is running, our functions are stored in code segment and the entrance of each function will have a correspondent address in memory.
-Therefore when dereferenced, a function pointer can be used to invoke the function it points to and pass it arguments just like a normal function call.
+Therefore, when dereferenced, a function pointer can be used to invoke the function it points to and pass it arguments just like a normal function call.

 Theory is always tricky.
 Let's learn from some real codes.